polterguy/polterguy.github.io/tutorials/http-rest/index.md

 ```

 Two lines of code, and you're returning the result of an HTTP invocation in a structured format, assuming the endpoint
 you are invoking is returning JSON.
-The crucial parts of course as usual is what is _not_ there; No `IHttpClientFactory`,
+The crucial parts as usual is what is _not_ there; No `IHttpClientFactory`,
 no `IDisposable` objects you'll need to dispose, no IoC container wiring, no async/await statements, etc.
 By removing the complex parts from your resulting code, maintaining things becomes much easier for both
 yourself in the future, in addition to making things easier for developers inheriting your project later down the road.